What is the advice for pregnant women with older children attending school/nursery/external childcare?

 There is separate advice for shielding in England, Scotland, Wales, and Northern Ireland.
 Practical advice for measures that may be helpful to adopt within a family are now available within this guidance.

-If schools and childcare settings remain open, the UK government advice is that children and young people who live in a household where another member is shielding should attend school/nursery/external childcare if stringent social distancing and hand hygiene can be adhered to.
+If schools and childcare settings remain open, the UK government advice is that children and young people who live in a household where another member is shielding should attend school/nursery/external childcare if careful social distancing and hand hygiene can be practiced.

 We're here to support you